 Dram Shop Liability Laws: Dram shop liability laws are scientifically supported as effective methods for reducing alcohol-related harms by The Community Guide's Alcohol – Excessive Consumption: Dram Shop Liability and County Health Rankings and Roadmaps' Dram Shop Liability Laws.
 The term dram shop liability refers to commercial hosts (dram shops) being held liable for harms resulting from illegal beverage service to intoxicated or underage customers.
 Examples of harm include instances of death and injury or other damages due to alcohol-related accidents.
 The Task Force found dram shop liability laws encouraged more responsible beverage serving by managers and servers.
-As of January 2009, 44 states and the District of Columbia have implemented dram shop laws.
+Most states have implemented dram shop laws in some form, but the laws vary across states.
 More information on the illegal service to minors related to dram shop laws can be found in the U.S. Department of Health and Human Services' Report to Congress on the Prevention and Reduction of Underage Drinking.

 Regulating Alcohol Outlet Density: A positive association exists between alcohol outlet density and excessive alcohol consumption along with its harmful effects such as violence, crime, and injuries.
 Regulations controlling the number of alcohol outlets in a designated area has the potential to reduce the overall frequency of alcohol sales.
 Regulations are implemented by zoning or licensing efforts and limits the numbers of outlets allowed to sell alcohol in a given area.
 The regulation of alcohol outlet density is recommended in The Community Guide's Alcohol – Excessive Consumption: Regulation of Alcohol Outlet Density and County Health Rankings and Roadmaps' Alcohol Outlet Density Restrictions for reducing excessive drinking and reducing alcohol-related harms.

 Increasing Alcohol Taxes: Increasing the prices of alcohol can influence purchasing behavior.
 Taxes on alcohol are created with the intention of reducing sales or increasing revenue and therefore reducing alcohol consumption and its related problems.
 Taxes on alcohol are mandated on a federal, state, and local level and differ by beverage type (such as wine, beer, liquors).
-As of January 2014, state taxes varied from $0.019 (WY) to $1.17 (TN) per gallon of beer, $0.11 (LA) to $2.50 (AK) per gallon of wine, and $2.00 (MO) to $35.22 (WA) per gallon of spirits.
+As of July 2018, state taxes varied from $0.02 (WY) to $1.29 (TN) per gallon of beer, $0.20 (CA and TX) to $3.47 (KY) per gallon of wine, and $2.00 (MO) to $32.52 (WA) per gallon of spirits.
 Overall, taxes are intended to decrease alcohol misuse including underage and binge drinking rates.
-This intervention is effective at reducing excessive drinking, reducing underage drinking, and reducing alcohol-related harms.
+This intervention is effective at reducing excessive drinking, underage drinking, and alcohol-related harms.
 Increasing alcohol taxes is recommended by both The Community Guide's Alcohol – Excessive Consumption: Increasing Alcohol Taxes and County Health Rankings and Roadmaps' Alcohol Excise Tax for reducing excessive alcohol consumption and related harms.

 Enhanced Enforcement of Laws Prohibiting Alcohol Sales to Minors: Increasing efforts to monitor sales to minors is an evidence-based approach to limiting underage alcohol purchases and drinking.
 Local law enforcement or alcohol beverage control (ABC) agencies work with retailers on regular checks to ensure their compliance with the prohibition of underage alcohol sales.
 Also known as “sting operations,” regular compliance checks help to ensure sales are not ongoing to minors at the targeted establishment.
 Often, all local alcohol retailers are targeted and sent letters or mass media to warn them of the consequences related to underage sales.
 This intervention is effective for limiting underage alcohol purchases and cited in The Community Guide's Alcohol – Excessive Consumption: Enhanced Enforcement of Laws Prohibiting Sales to Minors and County Health Rankings and Roadmaps' Enhanced Enforcement of Laws Prohibiting Alcohol Sales to Minors.